-Fort Buchanan, Arizona was one of a number of military posts established in the territory acquired from Mexico in 1848.
+Fort Buchanan, Arizona, was one of several military posts established in the territory acquired from Mexico in 1848.
 Built in 1856, it was the first post established within the bounds of the Gadsden Purchase made in 1853.
 First founded as Camp Moore, the post was later renamed Fort Buchanan in honor of President James Buchanan.
 Its mission was to protect the area settlers and stagecoaches from Chiricahua Apache.
 A detachment from the post, led by Lieutenant George N. Bascom, was involved in the episode with Cochise at Apache Pass that precipitated the Apache Wars (1861-1886).